Money Laundering Regulations 2017

 - your delivery channels.

-Firms must provide such firm wide risk assessments, including underlying information, to their supervisory authority on request.
+Firms must provide such firm wide risk assessments, including underlying information, to their supervisory authority on an annual basis as part of the annual member firm return as well as on request.

 Internal controls – officer responsible for compliance